Lillysmart/IWA14/Challenge 2/README.md

 # Testing knowledge of functions and objects

-## 🤔What types of functions are used here ?
+## What types of functions are used here 🤔?

 ▶Regular functions ,that take parameters and return values based on their logic ```function add(b, c) {
   return (b + c)  }```.